 The tour of Sacred Valley also includes a visit to Urubamba, one of the most important cities in the valley today, a city that was born during the colony and is considered the world capital of corn.
 At the end, you will visit Chinchero, which has important archaeological sites, a beautiful colonial church of the seventeenth century canvases of the "Cuzqueña School", and a typical market where you can still carry out barter.

-No doubts the highlights of this Sacred Valley day tour is by archaeological sites of the area and traditional towns where abounds the artisans.
+No doubts the highlights of Sacred valley tours from Cusco is by archaeological sites of the area and traditional towns where abounds the artisans.

 07:20 We pick you up from your hotel